If a child tells you they have been abused:

 - Immediately after the report is received, DCF works to gather sufficient information regarding the allegations in order to determine if allegations meets the Department’s criteria for suspected abuse and/or neglect.
-The current safety of the child as well as what DCF’s initial actions will be are also considered.
+The current safety of the child as well as DCF’s initial actions are also considered.
 In non-emergency settings, this process may take up to 3 business days.
 In emergency setting, this process is completed within 2 hours.
 Either a Child Protective Services (CPS) Investigation or a CPS Assessment Response follows.

 - If the report is ‘screened in’, it is assigned either for a Child Protective Services Investigation or Assessment Response:

 - Child Protective Services (CPS) Investigation: In cases of sexual or serious physical abuse, or severe neglect, cases are assigned to CPS investigation Response.
-The Investigation sets out to assess the validity of the report, identifying necessary parties if possible, and the current safety and potential risk to the reported child.
+The investigation sets out to assess the validity of the report, identifying necessary parties if possible, and the current safety and potential risk to the reported child.
 In the event of an emergency, the CPS Investigation will start 2 hours after the report’s submission and will be completed within 5 business days.
 In non-emergency investigations, it must be started 2 business days after the report and may take up to 15 business days to complete.

 - CPS Assessment Response (Initial Response): The Assessment Response is used to engage and support families, and determine if DCF involvement is necessary in cases of moderate or lower risk allegations.
 The Response reviews the reported allegation, assessing safety and risk for the child, identifying family strengths and determining what (if any) support and services the family needs.
-An initial assessment begins within 2 business days and be completed within 15 business days of the report.
+An initial assessment begins within 2 business days and will be completed within 15 business days of the report.